 Resource Investing News Featured Stock

-Beleave’s second focus is the development of proprietary cannabis extracts that can be used in the therapeutic treatment of a wide-range of illnesses.
+Beleave’s second focus is on R&D of proprietary cannabis extracts that can be used in the therapeutic treatment of a wide-range of illnesses.
 This branch of the business vertically integrates well with the company’s cultivation operation.
 Beleave has partnered with a leading research team at Ryerson University to extract and isolate unique cannabis compounds which will be evaluated under clinical trials for safety and efficacy.

 In an effort to build a top-tier medical marijuana company, Beleave has assembled a renowned team of experts across different fields, each with a strategic role in propelling the company forward.
 Beleave considers its team as its greatest asset and a distinct advantage over its peers.